Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Proof of Theorem : graph topology

-The goal of this subsection is to prove contractibility in the graph topology of the space $\Rinv\sa(H)$ of invertible self-adjoint regular operators, as well as its subspace $\RKinv\sa(H)$ consisting of operators with compact resolvent.
+\sub{Invertible self-adjoint operators.} The goal of this subsection is to prove contractibility in the graph topology of the space $\Rinv\sa$ of invertible self-adjoint regular operators, as well as its subspace $\RKinv\sa$ consisting of operators with compact resolvent.

-This result may be seen as a combination of two facts: \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=3pt, partopsep=0pt] \item contractibility of the space $\PH$ of projections in the strong topology (which can be proven in exactly the same way as contractibility of the unitary group $\UH$ in the strong topology \cite[Proposition 3]{DD}), and \item the fact that the positive spectral projection $\onep$ provides homotopy equivalences between $\RKinv\sa(H)$ and $\Rinv\sa(H)$ with the graph topology, on one side, and the space $\PH$ of projections with the strong topology, on the other side. \end{itemize} We choose a different way of proof, incorporating the method of the proof of \cite[Proposition 3]{DD} directly into our proof of contractibility of $\RKinv\sa(H)$ and bypassing the use of $\PH$.